Murder of Anna Svidersky

 Anna Esther Svidersky (April 26, 1988 – April 20, 2006) was a teenager who lived in the U.S. city of Vancouver, Washington.
 She was murdered while working in a McDonald's restaurant, by David Barton Sullivan, a schizophrenic twice-convicted sex offender.
-News of her death quickly spread worldwide, initially through the Internet friends site MySpace, where she had a personal page, and then through other similar sites.
+News of her death quickly spread worldwide, initially through MySpace, where she had a personal page, and then through other similar sites.
 The widespread expression of grief over Anna's death by strangers around the world was compared by The Guardian newspaper in Britain to that seen after Diana, Princess of Wales' death.

 Background

 Anna Svidersky was born in Russia.
 Her family came from Novoorenburg, a small city near the border of Kazakhstan and about 900 miles southeast of Moscow.
 They moved to California before her second birthday.
 She had one older brother and two younger sisters.
 In 2001, her mother, Esther, moved with the children to Vancouver, Washington, where she has relatives, after a divorce from Andrew Svidersky.

 Svidersky was a student at Fort Vancouver High School in Vancouver and worked at the Andresen Road McDonald's.
 She had intended to go to college after her senior year, and was due to graduate in June.
 The year before her death, she worked up to three different jobs at a time, in addition to her school studies.